jung-kim/pulsar-client-typescript/README.md

 Producers and consumers created from a client may share connections.
 Conversely, producers and consumers created from different client doesn't share connections.

-More about client can be found at the [client page](./src/client/CLIENT.md).

 ```typescript
 import { Client } from 'pulsar-client-typescript'